dcodesdev/rustfinity.com/challenges/mutable-slices/description.md

 - Use the `.iter_mut()` method to traverse the slice by mutable reference.
 - Remember that you can check if a number is even using `num % 2 == 0`.
 - Use dereferencing (`*`) to update the value pointed to by the mutable reference.
+- You can use a `for` loop with mutable references for concise modification.
 - The slice directly modifies the original collection it is derived from, so no need to return anything.
-- You can use a `for` loop with mutable references for concise modification.
-- Consider edge cases, such as an empty slice, where there are no elements to modify.
-- Avoid unnecessary allocations by working directly with the slice.

 </details>